GiovineItalia/Gadfly.jl/doc/themes.md

 Many parameters controlling the appearance of plots can be overridden by passing a `Theme` object to the `plot` function.

-The constructor for `Theme` takes zero or more named argument each of which overrides the default theme's value.
+The constructor for `Theme` takes zero or more named arguments each of which overrides the default theme's value.